andrewlin618/Study-Group/README.md

 In the project directory, you can just open index.html to run the app.

 ## Functions
-- Create a new study group
+- Create a new study group.
   - Select a category
   - Select level of difficulty
   - Select the capacity of the study group